site-u2023/config-software/README.md

 - Run from browser

   [192.168.1.1:8888](http://192.168.1.1:8888)

- - Permitted only from LAN side
+  - Permited only from LAN side
   - No login authentication

 :warning: Can be changed from ttyd settings

 - Run from command